kulthoom12/best-photographer/README.md

 The Best Photography website has several important features to make it easy for visitors to find what they need and have a smooth experience.

-The **navbar** and **footer** is **consistent** across all pages, including the index.html, packages.html, booking.html, success.html and 404.html.
+The **navbar** and **footer** are **consistent** across all pages, including the index.html, packages.html, booking.html, success.html and 404.html.
 They also share the same  **beige** background color to maintain readability and consistency.

-All pages have a **Responsive Design**.
+All pages have a **responsive design**.
 The layout adjusts to mobile, tablet, and desktop screens, ensuring a seamless experience across all devices.

 ### **Navbar**
 - The website has a **fixed navigation bar** that stays at the top of the page, so you can always access the key pages even as you scroll.